 Graywater Recycling

 While graywater recycling is legal in Minnesota, getting a permit for a system can be very difficult.
-There are very strict regulations laid out in Chapter 7080.2240 about how the system must be designed.
+There are very strict regulations in Chapter 7080.2240 about how the system must be designed.

-However, because these technical specifications are actually laid out in State law, it will be easier to have your system approved on a local level – even if the local permitting authority isn’t familiar with graywater systems.
+However, because these technical specifications are laid out in State law, it will be easier to have your system approved locally – even if the local permitting authority isn’t familiar with graywater systems.

 Do you live off-grid in Minnesota?
 Let us know about your experiences with regulations in the comments section below.